Sex

 3

-And here’s why.
-“Anal sex may lead to rectal bleeding since hemorrhoids are more common in the 2nd and third trimesters,” says Dr. Langdon.
-Since hemorrhoids plague a lot of pregnant ladies and can bleed after a bowel movement, be aware that anal sex may be painful or sore.
+Yep, you read that right.
+Here’s why: “Anal sex may lead to rectal bleeding since hemorrhoids are more common in the second and third trimesters,” Langdon says.
+Since hemorrhoids plague a lot of pregnant ladies, just be mindful that even if you usually like anal, it could cause pain or bleeding as your pregnancy progresses.

 4

 If you’re looking to spice things up, (and are into rough sex while pregnant), then you could tote a toy or two into the bedroom with you.
-“If you did it before pregnancy, it’s probably okay to use sex toys during pregnancy,” says Dr. Langdon.
-“But you have to make sure that they are well cleaned because altered microbiomes can lead to preterm birth.”
+“If you did it before pregnancy, it’s probably OK to use sex toys during pregnancy,” says Langdon.
+“But you have to make sure that they are cleaned well, because altered microbiomes can lead to preterm birth.”

 5

-What To Expect recommends keeping bondage play light, and make sure you’re able to freely move within your binds and you should be good to go.
-Cutting off your circulation is definitely not recommended, and with swelling a big symptom of pregnancy, you don’t want to put too much pressure on your skin by being tied up.
+Cutting off your circulation while pregnant is definitely not recommended, and with swelling being a big symptom of pregnancy, you don’t want to put too much pressure on your skin by being tied up.
 You’ll also want to avoid anything that can cause you to lose your breath or bondage around your belly.
+So, you may have to take tight ropes and choking off the menu for a bit.

 6